Mind-Body Healing After Breast Cancer

 Dopamine Bonus Points

-Concentrating on goal accomplishment can be a great addition to your mindbody therapy toolbox, though.
-That’s because dopamine is naturally released when you accomplish goals – a chemical that is connected to memory and attention, pleasure and reward.
-Use that concept as another way to combat depression, lack of motivation, anxiety and insomnia
+Concentrating on goal accomplishment can be a great addition to your mind-body therapy toolbox, though.
+Dopamine is naturally released when you accomplish goals – a chemical that is connected to memory and attention, pleasure and reward.
+Use that concept as another way to achieve small wins and combat depression, lack of motivation, anxiety and insomnia.

 Incorporate activities that naturally increase dopamine into your daily routine by: